MariaTheCoder/learningJournal/freeCodeCamp.md

 Today I started and finished the course on basic HTML and also half way through the basic CSS material.

 Until I find a better solution to track my progress, I will stick to the Free Code Camp 'classes' while working on personal and group projects.

+## January 25th

+Today I did more lessons on FreeCodeCamp.
+I am very close to the final tasks which can qualify me for my first certificate, in responsive web design!